microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/activitygroupstate.md

-# ActivityGroupState resource type
+# activityGroupState resource type

+ > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

-Complex type containing stateful information about the activity group
+Contains stateful information about the activity group.

 ## Properties